 Approximately 70 different trains made from 450 train cars, in the form of both bullet trains and conventional lines, run through the diorama, which measures at 220 square meters in total area size.
-Seven railway lines including the Yamanashi Linear Test Line, Tokaido Shinkansen Line, and the Chuo Line are displayed, the total length of train rails measuring up to 1 kilometer long.

 Although numerous trains are operated simultaneously, there is a reason why they never collide.

-A person in charge of the exhibit explains, “A digitally operated system was developed for the diorama.
+A person in charge of the exhibit explained: “A digitally operated system was developed for the diorama.
 The system allows several trains to run on the same line at once, but each train can be freely maneuvered.
-The first ever attempt in Japan, the system’s operation is modeled after an actual railway’s digital ATC system (digital automatic train control system), therefore, the automatic brake function is applied when trains come too close to one another”.
+The first ever attempt in Japan, the system’s operation is modeled after an actual railway’s digital ATC system (digital automatic train control system), therefore, the automatic brake function is applied when trains come too close to one another.”

-By utilizing lighting, video, and acoustic techniques, a “Day in the Life of The Railway” is elaborately exhibited in a twenty-minute show shown 14 times per day in the diorama room.
+By utilizing lighting, video, and acoustic techniques, a “Day in the Life of The Railway” is elaborately exhibited in a 20-minute show shown 14 times per day in the diorama room.
 The lighting and acoustic choreography is programed to operate in coordination with the digital system cited above.

 The concept, shared by the planners and designers of the diorama site which knocks the socks off of those who see the exhibition, is just as stunning.

 “This is something Japan has never seen before.
 Although the diorama is a very large-scale project, it is also highly complex.
-We not only wanted to illustrate the railway system itself, but the intention is to also introduce the landscapes and activities of people who are the backbone supporters of railways in Japan”, said the person in charge.
+We not only wanted to illustrate the railway system itself, but the intention is to also introduce the landscapes and activities of people who are the backbone supporters of railways in Japan,” said the person in charge.